-- People who smoke only a few cigarettes have more health problems than people who do not smoke.
+- People who smoke only a few cigarettes have more health problems than people who don't smoke.

-- It may be difficult to maintain a reduced rate of smoking over time.
+- It may be hard to keep a reduced rate of smoking over time.

-- Each week choose a few specific cigarettes to give up (for example, the ones you smoke in the car on your way to work).
+- Each week choose a few specific cigarettes to give up.

 - Smoke only during odd or even hours.